Haizenfell/YourOwnVariables/README.md

 /yov add test3 5 (if the variable was 3.0, it will become 8.0)
 /yov add test3 -1 (if the variable was 8.0, it will become 7.0)

+To check variable values, you can use two methods.
+Via command:
+/yov check test → [YOV] Variable value 'test': 8.0 /yov check test_PLAYERNAME (if it's a unique variable)

 To export .db variables to .yml file
 /yov export (only in console)

-To check variable values, you can use two methods.
-Via command:
-/yov check test → [YOV] Variable value 'test': 7.0 /yov check test_PLAYERNAME (if it's a unique variable)
+Add the -s flag to the end of commands to execute them silently.
+/yov add newvariable 1 player_name -s

 And via placeholders:
 For unique variables: %yov_player_key:test% — the first part will be replaced with the player’s name, and after the colon is the variable name.